This fact sheet contains information about eating disorders.

 Treatment for eating disorders is available, although recovery can take a long time.
 It is important for the person affected to want to get better, and the support of family and friends is invaluable.

 If an eating disorder is left untreated it can have a negative impact on work, study and relationships with family and friends.
 The physical effects of an eating disorder can sometimes be fatal.

 People with an eating disorder rarely recover without help.
 Treatments include cognitive behavioural therapy, dietary counselling and family therapy.
 For further information on all the current treatments offered by the NHS, see the NHS website.

 Some sufferers may prefer residential treatment.
 Residential treatment ordinarily includes therapy, nutritional counselling, group support and complementary therapies.
 Funding for residential treatment is sometimes provided by the NHS.
 For further information, contact your local health trust.

-Pharmacist Support Health Support Programme
+Pharmacist Support Addiction Support Programme

 This service provides access to a fully qualified counsellor who can help people to explore the issues behind their eating disorder.
-If you have an eating disorder, you can contact the Health Support Programme direct 0808 168 5132.
+If you have an eating disorder, you can contact the Addiction Support Programme direct 0808 168 5132.

 Pharmacist Support fact sheets